cncf/wg-serverless/workflow/spec/spec.md

 The event state timeout period is described in the ISO 8601 data and time format.
 You can specify for example "PT15M" to represent 15 minutes or "P2DT3H4M" to represent 2 days, 3 hours and 4 minutes.
+Timeout values should always be represented as durations and not as time/repeating intervals.

 The timeout property needs to be described in detail as it depends on whether or not the event state is a starting workflow state or not.